Konloch/Gematria/README.md

 # Gematria
-A Java Library for calculating the Gematria value of strings.
+A Java library / CLI tool for calculating the Gematria value of strings.

 ![A screenshot of Gematria](.github/screenshot.png "Screenshot")